EPA Greenhouse Gas Reduction Fund Solar For All Program

 This meeting will also be held in-person in the Narragansett Room at RI Commerce, located at 315 Iron Horse Way, Suite 101, Providence, RI, 02908.

-Public Comments are due by 11:59 PM on Friday, September 15, 2023.
+Public Comments were due by 11:59 PM on Friday, September 15, 2023.

 Click here to access the public comment webpage.